studytutorials/octotree_light/README.md

 the this software that are released under MIT licence, see individual headers for which licence applies.

+# Contributing
+Create a pull request against the `devel` branch and add Nils Funk and Sotiris Papatheodorou as reviewers.
+Once any potential issues are approved and the pull request is accepted, it will be rebased on the current `HEAD` of `devel`, fixing any conflicts and merged.
+The original pull request branch will be deleted after merging.

 # Project structure
 supereight is made of three main components: